Ballot Measure-o-meter

 Nebraska

-An anti-abortion counter measure — Initiative 434 — aims to enshrine a 12-week abortion ban in the Nebraska state constitution.
+An anti-abortion counter measure — Initiative 434 — has enshrined a 12-week abortion ban in the Nebraska state constitution.
 It also leaves room for the legislature to enact additional limitations — up to and including a total abortion ban.
-The campaign has been accused of intentionally confusing voters in order to defeat the proactive abortion rights measure Initiative 439; more than 300 of 434’s petition signers filed affidavits requesting that their names be removed after being misled by the campaign.
+The campaign was accused of intentionally confusing voters in order to defeat the proactive abortion rights measure Initiative 439; more than 300 of 434’s petition signers filed affidavits requesting that their names be removed after being misled by the campaign.

 Learn More Here